 People who survive a near-drowning can suffer lifelong consequences including severe, permanent hypoxic or anoxic brain damage.
 After four to six minutes under water, the damage is usually irreversible.

 Drownings and near drowning incidents are almost always preventable.
 Public pool operators have a duty to protect against foreseeable hazards by taking such measures as inspecting and maintaining pool fences, gates and locks in good working order to prevent unauthorized or unsupervised use of pools and spas.
+Those found negligent can be liable for damages under the area of the law known as tort law.

 They must, in addition: